quantmeth/poLCAExtra/README.md

 # Comparing many latent class models

-Either by using many latent
+Either by using many latent class models like

 ``` r
 # poLCAExtra has two data sets examples